Mini-jet quenching in a concurrent jet+hydro evolution and the non-equilibrium quark-gluon plasma: Results

 Another important aspect of the presence of minijets in the early stages of a heavy ion collision is the reduction of collective flow \cite{Schulc:2014jma,Okai:2017ofp}.
 This owes to the fact that the initial orientation of the back-to-back (in the transverse plane to the beam axis) dijet pair is not correlated with the spatial anisotropies that translate into the pressure gradients driving the orientation and magnitude of collective flow.
 Dijet orientations are in fact random in the absence of any initial-state correlation associated with (mini-)jet production.
 Another reason why the magnitude of collective flow can be reduced is because the amount of energy that evolves hydrodynamically from initial time $\tau_0$ is reduced once we reduce $s_{\rm factor}$.
 While it is true that a sizeable amount of energy will be injected through minijet energy loss at a later time, both the delay in the injection and the fact that some of the minijet energy does not actually hydrodynamize (they escape the QGP phase) contribute into reducing collective flow.

 The well-known, strong correlation between shear viscosity and the magnitude of flow, where more viscosity leads to additional entropy production and to the reduction of flow, means that the presence of minijets clearly affects the optimal value of the shear viscosity over entropy density ratio, $\eta/s$, as summarized in Table~\ref{tab:newparams}.
 Due to the reduction of collective flow from the minijets randomly oriented momentum deposition, one expects that $\eta/s$ needs to be reduced compared to a model without minijets in which $\eta/s$ has been adjusted to describe experimental data.
 We illustrate this fact in Fig.~\ref{fig:integratedvn}, where our results for the $p_T$-integrated values of $v_2$, $v_3$ and $v_4$ for different centralities, generated for different values of \pmin, are compared against experimental data from ALICE~\cite{ALICE:2011ab}.

+The introduction of mini-jets brings in non-flow effects which are suppressed in the experiments.
+Inspired by the experimental procedure, we calculate complex flow-vectors in two different pseudorapidity windows of 1 unit each separated by a gap of 2 units and then project one over the other.
+We use these final projected flow-vectors to evaluate $v_n$.

 In Table~\ref{tab:newparams} we see that as we decrease \pmin, the value of $\eta/s$ necessary to reasonably describe experimental data needs to be lowered -- even below the conjectured lower bound from holography (at infinite coupling) of $\left( \eta/s \right)_{\rm AdS/CFT}=1/4 \pi$~\cite{Policastro:2001yc,Kovtun:2004de} for the case of \pmin= 4 GeV.

 There certainly is a considerably larger number of relevant parameters in our model (or any other comprehensive model of heavy-ion collisions) that could be modified in order to accommodate multiplicity and $p_T$-integrated flow experimental data, potentially yielding different values of the two parameters chosen for this first exploration, $s_{\rm factor}$ and (constant, temperature independent) $\eta/s$.
 Nevertheless, and, as expected from the reasoning presented above, the strong variation of these two parameters suggests that they encapsulate the main distinctive physical features with respect to a model without minijets.
 These conjectures will need to be put to test by doing a multi-parameter fit, including as much data as possible, such as in the recent developments involving Bayesian inference techniques~\cite{Bernhard:2019bmu,JETSCAPE:2020shq,Nijs:2020ors}.